Get Involved

 Other efforts underway: Community Liaison and Municipal Liaison Committees

-Early this year, the SMTC and NYSDOT formed two new committees to strengthen communication channels throughout the Syracuse region.
+In 2011, the SMTC and NYSDOT formed two new committees to strengthen communication channels throughout the Syracuse region.
 The Community Liaison Committee (CLC) is made up of various representatives from local community organizations whose missions cover a wide range of issues including the environment, social justice, local neighborhoods, education, civic engagement, urban design, business and economic development, and housing.
-See the Resources box for a complete list of CLC members.
 The Municipal Liaison Committee (MLC) consists of representatives of municipalities within the SMTC planning area.
 While not decision-making bodies, both the CLC and MLC will play a critical role in The I-81 Challenge by:

 - Disseminating information about The I-81 Challenge to their constituents